zakgrin/zakgrin/README.md

 📫 Follow me on [LinkedIn](https://www.linkedin.com/in/zakariya-abugrin/)

-> Hi there 👋, I’m currently working on [a Petroleum Reservoir Simulation Library in Python](https://github.com/zakgrin/reservoirflow).
+> Hi there 👋, I’m currently working on [a Reservoir Simulation and Engineering Library in Python](https://github.com/zakgrin/reservoirflow).

 ## About Me